-Progress Report to Maryland Soybean Board Project Date: April 2021-April 2022 Report Date: December 20, 2021
+Progress Report to Maryland Soybean Board Project Date: April 2022-April 2023 Report Date: February 1, 2023

-Project PI: Nicole Fiorellino, University of Maryland
+Project PI: Nicole Fiorellino, University of Maryland Project Co-PI: Louis Thorne, University of Maryland

 Project Objectives

 The goal of this project is to provide Maryland producers with an unbiased comparison of soybean variety performance across the geographic and climatic regions of Maryland.
 These data can aid producers in soybean variety selection with the global goal of increasing producer profitability through increased yields.